ericpruitt/emus/desktop-environment/README.md

 - C preprocessor guards have been added so slock can still be compiled when this patch is applied regardless of whether or not the PAM development libraries are available.
-- Build support for libpam is enabled automatically if the user's account is not listed in "/etc/passwd".

 Other changes include: